 What if you don’t want to hire a car in Australia?
-If you are now wondering whether it is possible to explore Australia without a car, you can be sure, that you can get almost go everywhere without a car.
+If you are now wondering whether it is possible to explore Australia without a vehicle, you can be sure that you can almost go everywhere without a car.

 Of course, you will not be able to get to the most remote regions, but there are good alternatives to travel around the country.
 Getting around by bus is relatively cheap in Australia.
-Among all public transportation in Australia, bus travel is the cheapest.
+Among all public transportation in Australia, bus travel is the most affordable.

 Travelling around Oz by bus with Greyhound Australia

 I would undoubtedly use Greyhound if you go on your own and don’t fancy hiring a car yourself.
-You can purchase single bus-tickets for specific destinations too; these tend to be a bit more expensive.
+You can also purchase single bus tickets for specific destinations; these tend to be a bit more expensive.
 In Western Australia and Northern, Australian Greyhound is the cheap alternative for covering long distances where flights would be too pricey and hiring a car too challenging.

-Ticket discounts are available to YHA members, VIP and Nomads as well as from memberships cards from other approved organisations in Australia.
+Ticket discounts are available to YHA members, VIP, and Nomads, and memberships cards from other approved organisations in Australia.

 Regional bus services in Australia